You just booked your first wedding.

 Photo by EM + STEVE POGOZELSKI of POGO PHOTO

-Check with a GPS or Google Maps to see the estimated travel time from going to the venue for preparation to church and the reception venue.
+Check with a GPS or Google Maps to see the estimated travel time from going to the venue for preparation, to church, and the reception venue.
 When being hired for photography for a wedding, the last thing you want to do is show up late because you miscalculated how long the travel time would take!

 Empower your clients with gorgeous galleries.